 Ok, so I have a thing about food, cooking, cookbooks, chefs.....
 Somehow, everything always comes back to food!
 So I was very pleased when DH booked us into a lunch with Signor Antonio Carluccio, courtesy of The Age & Dymocks.
 We'd been to a few of these 'authors' lunches' before (Jeffrey Archer - before he went to jail, and Chris Patton, the erstwhile Governor of Hong Kong), but this was the first one with a celebrity chef!
 Antonio is quite well known and loved here in Australia, bringing his passion for food and love of Italian regional dishes to our TV screens back in the 90's.
 I watched his cooking shows regularly, he was a great ambassador for Italy, and had a very down-to-earth demeanor and straightforward way of presenting his recipes.
 He just let the food, colours, textures, and landscape speak for themselves, without frippery or fancy ingredients.
 My kinda chef!
-So I was very much looking forward to spending some time with Signor Carluccio today.
+So I was very much

 The lunch was at our Art Centre in Melbourne, very apt, I thought, since food and art surely compliment each other.
 His books were on sale, and of course I needed one more cookbook for my collection!
 And a DVD for good measure!